 - Juice of ½ lemon

 - 1 c grated parmesan cheese, plus a few T for topping

 - 8 oz fresh Burrata, for topping

 - Preheat oven to 350 and line baking sheet with parchment paper

 - Toss tomatoes with 3 T olive oil, salt, pepper, red pepper flakes, shallots, garlic, thyme, and lemon juice.
-Place onto parchment paper and roast for 40 minutes until tomatoes are wilted and deliciously roasted.
+Place onto parchment paper, cut side up and roast for 40 minutes until tomatoes are wilted and deliciously roasted.
 Toss halfway through.

 - When tomatoes have about 10 minutes left, cook pasta per instructions on package until al dente; strain the pasta and return back to pot.
 Toss with a little olive oil to keep it from sticking together.